staroyin/staroyin/README.md

 ### Hey Hey!

-🌺My name is Oyin I'm currently a student diving into the world of Computer Science and Programming
+🌺My name is Oyin I'm currently a student at The University of Houston diving into the world of Computer Science and Programming